ARM-software/lisa/doc/overview.rst

 Since any dependency update will be reflected in ``setup.py``, these commands can also be used to update your packages and keep them compatible with LISA.

-As with any other Python project, we recommend using a virtual python environment.

 Using LISA
 ==========